GregoryBWilson/Election_Analysis/README.md

 ### 1.1 Purpose

 The purpose of the specific project within this module was to assist a Colorado Board of Elections employee , Tom.
 He will be conducting an election audit of the tabulated elections results for a US congressional precinct .
 This is typically performed in Excel but Tom's boss, Seth, wants to know if in can be automated using Python.
-We were provided with pseudo code that assess a few of the required results and we were asked to complete the program and provide a complete analysis for the results.
+We were provided with pseudo code that assessed a few of the required results and we were asked to complete the program and provide a complete analysis of the results.

 ### 1.2 Approach